“There’s a Whole New Field to Build…”

 What did people even mean by “complexity”?
 It often seemed to mean different things to different people.
 Sometimes it just meant “stuff in our field we haven’t figured out yet”.
 More often it meant “stuff that seems fundamental but we haven’t been able to figure out”.
 Pretty often there was some visualization component: “Look at how complex this plot seems!”
 But whatever exactly it might mean to different people, “complexity” was unquestionably becoming a popular science “brand”, and there were plenty of people eager to affiliate with it—at the very least to give work they’d been doing for years a new air of modernity.

 And while it was easy to be cynical about some of this, it had one very important positive consequence: “complexity” became a kind of banner for interdisciplinary work.
-As science had gotten bigger and more institutionalized, it inevitably become more siloed, with people in different departments at the same university routinely never having even met.
+As science had gotten bigger and more institutionalized, it inevitably became more siloed, with people in different departments at the same university routinely never having even met.
 But now people from all kinds of fields could say, “Yes, we run into complexity in our field”, and with complexity as a banner they now had a reason to connect, and maybe even to form an institute together.

 So what actually got done?
 Some of it I might summarize as “Yes, it’s complex, but we can find something mathematical in it”—with a typical notion being the pursuit of some kind of power law formula.
 But the more important strand has been one that starts to actually take the computational paradigm on board—with the thrust typically being “We can write a program to reproduce what we’re looking at”.